Reef Ball Project off Ogden Point

 Salish Sea identifies a geographical area of a great inland marine waterway stretching from Puget Sound USA to the Johnstone Strait Canada, that was used by the Coast Salish First Nations peoples who historically and presently inhabit the area.

-The Gorge Waterway Victoria Watershed Drainage Area
+The Gorge Waterway Victoria Harbour Watershed Drainage Area

 Gorge Waterway part of the Salishea, Salish Sea VOLWS

-The population of the watershed is approximately 350, 000.
+The population of the watershed is approximately 247,482.
 The area is a mix of commercial heavy and light, farming industrial and light, shopping center's, and residential.

 You will probably notice from this satellite picture that like everywhere else in North America we have managed to cut down our trees and pave it all over, and we ask our selves why is there no salmon, where did all the birds go?